 - Coordination of Services - CAAs partner with local governments, community based organizations and the private sector to provide critical human services.
 This coordination is enhanced by the CAA's unique board structure.
 To locate the Community Services Block Grant funded agency serving your county, click here.

 Who is Eligible?

 Client eligibility for the Illinois Community Services Block Grant program is based on a "poverty" income threshold that is established and annually adjusted (for changes in the Consumer Price Index) by the United States Department of Health and Human Services.
 In addition to the poverty income eligibility, citizens whose income is within 125 percent of the poverty threshold are determined to be "low-income" and are also eligible for CSBG services.
+With the passage of the CARES Act, the CSBG federal poverty level has been increased from 125% to 200% as a result of Covid-19 until 12/31/21.
 Illinois' CSBG regulations also make provision for CSBG services to citizens above these income levels who are victims of natural or man-made disasters which cause swift and temporary poverty.
 Information on CSBG eligibility provisions can be obtained by calling your local CAA.